bblodfon/gitsbe-model-analysis/docs/cascade/fit-perf-ags/index.md

 I ran these simulations 3 times, one with **link operator mutations only, one with topology mutations only and one with both mutations** applied in the models.
 The drabme synergy method used was `HSA`.
 For the link operator models the `biolqm_stable_states` *attractor_tool* option was used and for the other 2 parameterizations the `bnet_reduction_reduced`.
+And of course, the proper/initial observed synergies vector was used as the gold standard.

 First download the [Zenodo dataset]() and then extract the `5000sim-hsa-*-res.tar.gz` compressed archives in a directory.